garrandall/popular-music-data/tracks/let-me-party-with-you--part-1---party-party-party--bunny-sigler.md

 Lay your love on me
 I know what I'm trying to do
 I'm trying to get it on with you
-Ooh wee, baby, I'd like
+Oh wee, baby, I'd like
 To sweet confession with you
 Come, on baby
 Just party, party, party